-- (b) Amount of CSR spent for creation or acquisition of capital asset: N.A. - (c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc.: N.A. - (d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset): N.A. - 11.
+- 10. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year: (Asset-wise details) - (a) Date of creation or acquisition of the capital asset(s): N.A. - (b) Amount of CSR spent for creation or acquisition of capital asset: N.A. - (c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc.: N.A. - (d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset): N.A. - 11.
 Specify the reason(s), if the company has failed to spend two per cent of the average net profit as per Section 135(5):

-The Company has fully spent the two percent of the average net profit as per Section 135(5) in the Financial Year 2020-21.
+The Company has fully spent the two percent of the average net profit as per Section 135(5) in the Financial Year 2021-22.